Dallinger/Dockerfiles/README.md

 ## Known issues

 Changing the Postgres version in docker-compose.yml may result in errors later.
-Postgres may complain and not run stating that the database was previously created with another version of Postgres.
+Postgres may complain and not run, stating that the database was previously created with another version of Postgres.
 Erasing Docker entirely from your machine and reinstalling it fresh worked in solving this.
-Perhaps other less drastic methods exists but have not been investigated.
+Perhaps other less drastic methods exist but have not been investigated by us.

 If Dallinger runs into an error while executing in the container, it will exit with a non-zero condition.
 This can be seen with ``` docker-compose ps ``` and it makes it difficult to inspect and debug as one can only bash into a running container.
 Use the logs in this case to help you.